Telling the stories of Texas in granite and bronze.

 Pay By Land

 When the new capitol idea was conceived, Texas had only one resource big enough to generate the kind of money needed: land.
-In 1879, the 16th Legislature passed the acts that put up for sale the equivalent of ten West Texas counties—over three million acres of land—in order to pay for the building's construction.
+In 1879, the 16th Legislature passed the acts to exchange the equivalent of ten Panhandle counties — over three million acres of land — in order to pay for the building's construction.

 Ground broke for the new building on February 1, 1882.
 Construction was long and complicated.
 The Capitol was originally intended to be constructed from local limestone, but the natural stone looked dingy.
 Enter the beautiful "sunset red" granite that makes the building what it is today.
 Other difficulties with budgets and labor created several delays in the project.
 The construction of the superstructure took six years from initial groundbreaking to completion.
 The building was officially dedicated on May 16, 1888, with Sam Houston's son, Temple Houston, delivering the dedication speech.
 The building was completed and opened to the public in December, 1888.